MiraGeoscience/geoh5py/docs/content/uijson_format/index.rst

 Object Members
 ^^^^^^^^^^^^^^
 Each JSON object with the following members become a parameter in the user interface.
-Each object must have the members ``label`` and ``value``.
-Each member will contribute to the appearence and behaviour within Geoscience ANALYST>.
+Each object must have the members **label** and **value**.
+Each member will contribute to the appearence and behaviour within Geoscience ANALYST.
 The possible members that can be given to all parameter objects are:

 label ``str``
     Required string describing parameter.
 A colon will automatically be added within Geoscience ANALYST, so this should be omitted.